BlueBrendan/Trabus-Technologies-Assessment/README.md

 x <= 20th percentile : light yellow; 20th percentile < x <= 40th percentile : yellow; 40th percentile < x <= 60th percentile : orange; 60th percentile < x <= 80th percentile : red; x > 80th percentile : dark red

 The interactive map can be reached with the URL "/map".
 There is a button at the top that directs the user to the interactive chart.

+### Instructions
+Install all libraries/packages in requirements.txt and run python manage.py runserver.
+The interactive chart should load upon opening localhost.